itrascastro/itrascastro.github.io/_posts/2016-01-04-welcome-to-jekyll.md

 I am also writing this post using Atom text editor.

-As Jekyll no uses database and due to cache system implemented by github it is fast as hell.
+As Jekyll no uses database and due to cache system implemented by GitHub it is fast as hell.

+By now I get these advantages:

+- free hosting at GitHub
+- speed
+- do not have to worry about security updates